3 - 24/7 Service Guard for Custom Metrics

 The Custom APM Verification dialog appears.

 Fill out the dialog.
-The dialog has the following fields.
+The dialog has the fields described below.

 Enter the name that will identify this 24/7 Service Guard monitoring in Harness' Continuous Verification page.